SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/02-logging-in.md

 ~~~
 {: .bash}

-Windows users should use PuTTY and enter sunbird.swansea.ac.uk in the hostname box.
+PuTTY users should enter sunbird.swansea.ac.uk in the hostname box.

 Bangor and Cariff Users should login to the Cardiff Hawk system by typing: